 It turns out that my social media, news, and overall information consumption had spiked.
 Alerts and notifications ruled my day.
-Each one filing my mind with one more thing that it needed to process, chew on, and mull over.
+Each one filling my mind with one more thing that it needed to process, chew on, and mull over.

 And so I took action.
 I removed the Facebook app from my phone.
 Instagram, gone.
-In fact, I ended up going through all of my Apps and removing the ones that were not essential, or provide a pragmatic utility that helped me be more productive.
+In fact, I ended up going through all of my apps and removing the ones that were not essential, or provide a pragmatic utility that helped me be more productive.

 Here are the three steps I took to increase productivity and reduce my mental clutter.

 Simply step back and take stock of how you use your devices.
 Are you disciplined?
 What apps do you use the most?
 Are they increasing, or decreasing, your productivity?
 Are they helping to eliminate your stress, or are they adding to it?
 Do they take things off your mind, or do they add more to the noise in your head?

 After two days of monitoring, I was able to clearly see that social media, news, and other information consumption apps were detrimental to my productivity.
 They created ad hoc distractions throughout the day.
 At the same time, I realized that there were additional apps that I could use to significantly increase my productivity.

 Take notes.
 Monitor what you do throughout the day, and be deliberate and honest with yourself about what you really need and what you don’t.

 Step 2: Remove the clutter.